 Hobnob Press was established in 1983 by Tony Martin (then proprietor of the Everyman Bookshop, Salisbury) to publish John Chandler’s history of Salisbury, Endless Street.
 During the 1980s Tony published four more local books under the Hobnob Press imprint, all now out of print, but after 1988 the press fell silent.
 Tony sold his Salisbury shop (it no longer sells books), then ran bookshops in Southampton and Ringwood, but has retired from bookselling; John subsequently wrote other books about Wiltshire and regional history for Sutton Publishing and Ex Libris Press, and has for many years conducted freelance historical research.
 In 2001 Hobnob Press was revived by John Chandler (with Tony Martin’s encouragement), to publish quality local books at an affordable price from a South Wiltshire base once again.
 After 2009 the focus changed slightly, to concentrate on print-on-demand and short run editions of local and (Wessex) regional history titles, in most cases with a more academic and national or international interest.
 As publishing and bookselling evolve this seems an appropriate way forward, and a close working relationship between author and publisher is forged so that just a handful of worthwhile and significant books are published each year.
 In 2011 John was appointed county editor of the Victoria County History in Gloucestershire, so Hobnob Press has become a spare-time activity, and has downsized accordingly.

-By the end of 2017 about 140 titles have been published.
+By 2019 about 160 titles have been published.
 New books regularly receive favourable reviews in the local press and historical periodicals, and most people interested in the history and landscape of Wiltshire by now will have many Hobnob titles on their bookshelves.
 In 2013 one new title, Life in an English Village, featured in The Times and other national and regional media.

-Hobnob Press has always worked with other organisations, including the Wiltshire Record Society, the Wiltshire Buildings Record, and Ex Libris Press (who distribute many of its publications), and several titles have been published on behalf of or in conjunction with local organizations, including the Friends of Shaftesbury Abbey, Chippenham Civic Society, Gillingham Local History Society, Gloucester Rugby Club and Salisbury & South Wiltshire Museum.
+Hobnob Press has always worked with other organisations, including the Wiltshire Record Society, the Wiltshire Buildings Record, and Ex Libris Press, and several titles have been published on behalf of or in conjunction with local organizations, including the Friends of Shaftesbury Abbey, Chippenham Civic Society, Gillingham Local History Society, Gloucester Rugby Club and Salisbury & South Wiltshire Museum.
 Details of some of these and other links will be found on the Hobnob and Friends page of this website.

 Publishing with Hobnob Press